Arseniyboss/ebuy/README.md

 ## Description

-Fullstack e-commerce website built with NextJS
+Fullstack e-commerce website that is highly accessible for people with different types of disabilities such as visual and mobility impairments

 ## Technologies